Life Insurance

 2. Moving in or getting married

-If you're considering combining finances with your partner (i.e. you're moving in together or are getting married) you might want to consider how to organise your incomes, debts and savings goals.
-Review your incomes and debts, then update your savings goals.
+If you're moving in together or getting married, and are thinking about combining finances with your partner, you might want to tally up your combined incomes, expenses and debts, then update your savings goals.
 Remember to revisit your emergency fund to cover living costs for two.

 Marriage is a good trigger to review your current insurance situation.
 Make a plan together about what you’d do if one partner had a major illness, like cancer or a life-changing injury.
 Things you could explore: